 Clarify Your Vision By Using These Self-Evaluation Guidelines

 Sometimes we know that we want something different but we don’t know where to start.
-Our dreams are reflected in a muddy puddle that seems to swirl and distort while reflecting not only our dreams but those who stand beside us and also stare in.
+Our dreams are reflected in a muddy puddle that seems to swirl and distort while reflecting not only our dreams but those of who stand beside us and also stare in.
 With all the commotion, it’s no wonder the vision isn’t crystal clear.
 How can we see better?
 Let’s apply some filters and lenses to truly catch a glimpse of what we can already almost see.

 What Do You Enjoy?

 This is the most important thing and we have to be able to tell the truth.
 We can only aspire to better peace of mind and security by applying ourselves in something that we enjoy.
 It might seem like a neat trick to do some uninspiring task for a few hours each day but have you considered what you are missing out on?
 Have you thought about doing this for the rest of your life?
 What kind of life do you want?
-So whatever we have to do to get by is one thing, but when it comes to building your personal vision you need to think about you.
+So whatever we have to do to get by is one thing, but when it comes to building your personal vision you need to think about yourself.

 What Are You Confident With?

 Confidence is a vital ingredient when it comes to making your presence felt.
-If you want to light up the conversation then you need to carry an inner conviction which is noticeable.
+If you want to light up the conversation then you need to carry an inner conviction that is noticeable.
 What are you good at and what have you been doing for a long time that you enjoy?
 Your skill, knack, talent, attitude, and anything you can do well are the building blocks for a new future that you can walk with your head held high in.
 Confidence doesn’t mean arrogance where we blind ourselves to all but our own ability and point of view or complacency where we don’t take the time to do a proper job, it means a conscious and unconscious knowing that you can do something to standard.

 What Are You Anxious About?